 As a woman matures, factors like gravity, pregnancy, and breastfeeding may take their toll on her breast appearance.
 A loss of firmness and shape can result from the breast’s skin losing its support and elasticity.
 A mastopexy or breast lift is a procedure designed to reshape and elevate sagging breasts.
 The procedure can also reduce the size of the areola (dark area around the nipple) and balance asymmetries between the breasts.

 If you have breasts that have lost volume over the years, breast implants can be included to increase both size and firmness.

 What is a Breast Lift?

-Moisturizer can be used if your breasts are dry after treatment.
-If you do use moisturizer, do not tug at your skin during application and keep the moisturizer away from stitch or suture areas.
+You can apply moisturizer if your breasts are dry after treatment.
+If you do use moisturizer, do not tug at your skin during application and keep the moisturizer away from suture areas.

 Post-surgical swelling will cause some numbness to your breast skin and nipples, but this loss of sensation will fade during the next six weeks.
-Some patients report that this loss of sensation persists for a year or more and in rare cases this condition is permanent.
+Some patients report the loss of sensation persisting for a year or more, and in rare cases this condition is permanent.
 If you experience any complications following your visit to our cosmetic surgery practice in Nashville, Tennessee, contact our breast lift surgeon immediately.

 As with any other surgery, a breast lift presents some possible complications or reactions to the anesthesia.
 Bleeding and infection are not common.
-Poor healing and wider scars are more common in smokers.
+Poor healing and wide scars are more common with smokers.
 It may be necessary for smokers to have a separate lift and implant surgeries, rather than performing them at the same time.

 Contact us today to learn more about our cosmetic surgery office or to speak with one of our plastic surgeons.